 Increased competition is forcing enterprises to seek out partnerships with other enterprises or third parties to offer better value for customers.
-Brick-and-mortar big-box and B2C mass-market retailers are creating marketplaces around their brands to grow their product offerings.
+Brick-and-mortar big-box and B2C mass-market retailers are creating eCommerce websites around their brands to grow their product offerings.

 Leverage business assets

 Organizations with a large distribution center, warehouse, or location network can maximize their assets with a marketplace.
 Enterprises can connect marketplaces with fulfillment centers or pick-up locations, unlocking value for themselves and their customers.
 That results in greater supply chain visibility, new product offerings, and a better customer experience.

 For verticals that find creating a usable and profitable online customer experience to be a challenge, a marketplace can perform an important function.
 By focusing on presenting the product, enterprises can offer a strong value proposition to vendors and customers alike.
 This is appealing to B2Bs that carry large SKUs, have highly configurable or custom products, and must maintain high-quality product information across channels.

 Businesses with large or growing partner networks appreciate online sites connecting buyers and sellers for their ability to centralize and enable collaboration.
 Since they facilitate strategic business partnerships, marketplaces also help organizations offer complementary and substitutive products to customers, translating to larger average order values.

 Nearly every B2B vertical can simplify purchasing with marketplaces.
 Enterprises can digitize the comparison research and purchasing processes to remove friction.
 By bringing together multiple suppliers, enterprise marketplaces can fill unique business needs and position their business as a leader in the market.